shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

 | **City** | City of the person, group, organization, or business that is advertising. |
 | **Address** | Address of the person, group, organization, or business that is advertising. |

 ## Step 4.
-Enter Advanced Settings
+Enter advanced settings

 In the **Advanced Settings** section, enter any optional advanced settings that are useful.